robsaundersx/neat-starter-test/src/posts/foundation.md

 #### Loops in Loops
-When one for loop is embedded inside another, the number of repetitions is multiplied.
+When one `for`{.language-java} loop is embedded inside another, the number of repetitions is multiplied.
+Nested loops like this are often used in Processing to draw two-dimensional grids.

 The following sketch is an example of using one loop inside another this way:
 ```java